keboola/developers-docs/cli/commands/local/validate/row/index.md

 Each [component](/extend/component/) definition optionally contains a **schema of the configuration row `parameters` key**.

-The command validates content of the specified JSON file against the schema.
+The command validates the content of the specified JSON file against the schema.
-It can be used in a project [local directory](/cli/structure/) but also separately.
+It can be used both in a project [local directory](/cli/structure/) and also separately.

 ## Options